caesarsdigital/zructerizr/Readme.md

 See the tests for examples of how to use the library.

+You can run the examples from sbt with `test:runMain org.caesars.ztructurizr.ExampleRunner`.

 ## Related Projects

 - [structurizr](https://github.com/structurizr): Java libraries (which we build on) for working with c4 models using the Structurizr DSL